jmgaguilera/tengwar-esp/procesador/font/readme.txt

 ----------------------------------------------------------------

-The Tengwar Annatar type family, henceforth referred to as font, is the property of the creator, Johan Winge, copyright (c) 2004.
-It is distributed as freeware, meaning that you may download it, free of charge, and use it in any non-commercial publication or product.
+The Tengwar Annatar type family, henceforth referred to as font, is the property of the creator, Johan Winge, copyright (c) 2004- 2005.
+It is distributed as freeware, meaning that you may down- load it, free of charge, and use it in any non-commercial publi- cation or product.
 The following limitations apply:

 Even though the scenario is highly unlikely, I take no responsi- bility what so ever should the use or attempted use of this font